analcream/SeliwareCrack/README.md

 2. GO THROUGH WITH INSTALLATION
 3. CLICK APPLY CRACK
 4. WAIT TIL FINISHED
-5. OPEN AND USE`
+5. OPEN AND USE

 04/10/2026 - CRACK STATUS : WORKING

-Any illegal actvity or misuse of this software does not autoatically make me liable for any amount of damage caused bby this program.
+Any illegal actvity or misuse of this software does not autoatically make me liable for any amount of damage caused by this program.

 Cracked by @analcream
 Released 10/04/2026